-I bet that the butterfly was your first (or second) face painting design that you’ve tried out when you just jumped into this colorful world.
-Did I guess it? 😉
+I bet the butterfly was your first (or second) design that you tried when you jumped into the colorful world of face painting.
+Did I guess right? 😉

-There are countless styles and shapes to be made with a butterfly design, but the secret of their perfection is that they are all sharing the same geometrical form.
+There are countless styles and shapes that make a butterfly design.
+The secret of their perfection is that they all share the same geometrical form.
 Once you understand the rules of painting a harmonious butterfly shape, you can confidently create many more variations.

-This topic is so wide, that I could barely fit it into one blog post, illuminating only the main ideas.
-I’ve presented here the essential tips, that will help you take your butterflies to a new level.
+This topic is so wide, that I could barely fit everything into one blog post.
+So I’ll only present the essential tips that will help you take your butterflies to a new level.

 All the other details are covered in the “Butterflies” Module in part Three of my online Course.
 Check out the detailed Course Program here.